YeFlair/GoogleBooks/README.md

     `npm install -g books-cli`

-4. Run `npm link` to allow `books` to be accessible throughout this project.
+4. Run `npm link` to allow `books-cli` to be accessible throughout this project.